dixhuit/ansible-role-macos-dock/README.md

 [![Build Status](https://travis-ci.org/danbohea/ansible-role-dock-items.svg?branch=master)](https://travis-ci.org/danbohea/ansible-role-dock-items)

-Control which apps appear in your Dock and in what order.
+Control which apps appear in your macOS Dock and in what order.

 ## Requirements

-- macOS 10.10+
+- macOS 10.10, 10.11 or 10.12

 ## Role Variables